pirocorp/Eve-Echoes-Industries/README.md

   - [Best Resources In Range](https://www.echoesindustries.com/resources/range) Returns best resources in range of given number of jumps and given price.
 - Systems
   - [System Details](https://www.echoesindustries.com/systems) Returns all resources produced in given system and their output and price.
 Can be sorted by price and output.
   - [Best System In Constellation](https://www.echoesindustries.com/systems/constellation) Calculates system with most valuable resource based on number of colonies and given prices.
+Can show which resource from which planet to produce in each colony.
+  - [Best System in Region](https://www.echoesindustries.com/systems/region) Calculates system with most valuable resources based on number of colonies and given prices.
+Can show which resource from which planet in the system to produce in each colony to get calculated value.
+  - [Best System in Range](https://www.echoesindustries.com/systems/range) Calculates system with most valuable resources based on number of colonies, given prices and given range (jumps).
+Can show which resource from which planet in the system to produce in each colony to get calculated value.